SciML/SciMLDocs/docs/src/showcase/ode_types.md

 ```

 Now let's send it into the bizarre territory.
 Let's use rational values for everything.
 Let's start by making the time type `Rational`.
-Rationals are not compatible with adaptive
+Rationals are incompatible with adaptive
 time stepping since they do not have an L2 norm (this can be worked around by defining
 `internalnorm`, but we will skip that in this tutorial).
 To account for this, let's turn
 off adaptivity as well.
 Thus the following is a valid use of rational time (and parameter):